DevFabrizio/Fabrizio-Project-Five/README2.md

 - This page answers the Business Requirements 1
 - General explaination for correlation (created for non-technical users)
 - Textual explaination of the correlation levels
-- Checkbox: Show the plots for the correlation level for the single features
+- Checkbox: Show the plots for the correlation level for the single features.
+These plots are a visual representation of the Spearman correlation study which is shown in the checkbox above

 ### Page 3: Sale Price prediction